floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="Popper.DEFAULTS.onCreate"></a>

 #### DEFAULTS.onCreate()
-Callback called when the popper is created.
+Callback called when the popper is created.<br />
-By default, is set to no-op.
+By default, is set to no-op.<br />
 Access Popper.js instance with `data.instance`.

 **Kind**: static method of <code>[DEFAULTS](#Popper.DEFAULTS)</code>